Quick Reference

 - enables developers to build robust applications

-Glossary Term Entry Location: Core Concepts - error handling
+Glossary Term Entry Location: Core Concepts, API Fundamentals - error handling

 event-driven